ZoranCSharp/Project-2-Bookstore/README.md

 * <i><b>MySQL Workbench 8.0 CE</b></i>

 1) Sign into the old Gmail account first ( the one you are trying to fetch mail from ) and make sure POP is enabled in settings either for ALL MAIL or only for mail that arrives from now on - depending on what you want collected

+2) You may need to Enable less-secure Apps for that account >> https://www.google.com/settings/security/lesssecureapps